-Shepparton resident Jan Ali Muqadas has hidden from his family the fact he has been arrested and charged with having sex with an underage girl.By Fiona Broom
+Shepparton resident Jan Ali Muqadas has hidden from his family the fact he has been arrested and charged with having sex with an underage girl.FIONA BROOM January 24, 2013 4:10am

 A Shepparton man who pleaded guilty to having sex with an underage girl who was part of a prostitution ring doesn’t want his family to know, a court has heard.

 Jan Ali Muqadas, 26, yesterday pleaded guilty in Shepparton County Court to two counts of sexual penetration of a child under 16.

 In March last year Muqadas contacted Emran Dad, 22, who was running a ‘‘prostitution racket’’ in the Shepparton area, and asked him if he could find him a girl to have sex with, Crown prosecutor David Cordy told the court.
 Mr Dad booked a room for Muqadas and the then-15-year-old girl at a Shepparton hotel, where they had sex before Mr Dad drove them both home.

 Muqadas made no attempt to find out the girl’s age, Mr Cordy said.

 Muqadas made contact with the victim directly in April and they had sex in a room at the same hotel.

 In May, police found Muqadas and the girl in a car off Riverview Dve, Kialla and he was arrested.